-Meet the ‘Retention by event’ report (‘Smart View -> ‘Engagement’) that shows the percentage of users who performed some specific action(s) and returned to the app on a particular day.
+Meet the ‘Retention by event’ report (‘Smart View -> ‘Engagement’) that presents the percentage of users who performed specific actions and returned to your app on a given day.

 Read more: Retention rate

 Typically, you would employ this report to determine the retention rate of users who have performed a particular event, such as 'shop_open' or 'ad_impression.'
 In these scenarios, you can assess how effectively you retain users who have opened your shop or viewed ads.
 Moreover, you can choose any event of your choice.

 Read more: Retention is Dropping - What to Do?

 Additionally, this report enables you to compare the retention rates of users who have performed two different events, such as:

 - Participants in a live event versus the entire audience.

 - Players who invited one friend versus those who invited two or more friends.